reneeleung/Monopoly/README.md

 Credits to:

-Mr. Cadawas for implementing SuperSocketMaster
+Mr. Cadawas for implementing SuperSocketMaster.java

-Amy Ji for coding the GUI of the game
+Amy Ji for implementing JGraphics.java and creating image files of the game

 ## Get Started
 - Execute main.jar on the terminal / other text editors